Charles Schwab Foundation Scholarship Program

 Recipients will be selected based on consideration of the applicants’ ability to articulate how participation in Money Matters has impacted their lives, efforts to gain new financial skills, achievements and future plans.
 Other factors considered will be academic performance, involvement in Club and school activities, awards, and honors, volunteer and paid work experience, a brief statement of educational and career goals (including financial goals), and a BGC staff recommendation.

-All applicants will be notified in early April.
+All applicants will be notified in late March.
 Not all applicants to the program will be selected as recipients.
 Students may reapply to the program each year they meet eligibility requirements.

 Payment of Scholarships

 Scholarship America processes scholarship payments on behalf of Charles Schwab Foundation.
 Payment is made in one installment in early August.

 Recipients have no obligation to Charles Schwab Foundation.
 They are, however, required to notify Scholarship America of any changes in address, school enrollment, or other relevant information, and to send a complete transcript when requested.